 Step 1

-Before you start mapping your product feed, you need to make sure you have a URL for your Open Graph feed.
+Before you start mapping your product feed, make sure you have a URL for your Open Graph feed.
 Once you have this URL, you can map your feed.
-You do this under the menu item integrations > integrations.
-Then find your “Product feed” and click “Set up integration” or “Edit integration”.
+You do this under the menu item Integrations > Integrations.
+Then find your “Product Feed” and press “Set up integration” or “Edit integration”.

 Now click on Create new product feed.
 Product feed name is a name you give it, so you can identify the feed later on.
 Unless you have different languages or different webshops combined on one account in Heyloyalty, it often makes good sense that Product feed availability is set to Available on all lists.
 In the Product feed URL field, insert the URL for your Open Graph feed and then select an interval at which your Open Graph feed automatically updates.
 In most cases, every 24 hours is sufficient.
 Finish with Create product feed.